-Electrical conduit hole saw sizes are not the same dimensions as the trade name size of the conduit.
+Electrical conduit hole saw sizes are not the exact dimensions as the trade name size of the conduit.

-Drilling at a slower speed will help the hole saw last longer, and there is less of a danger of the hole saw getting jammed and causing damage or injury.
+Drilling at a slower speed will help the hole saw last longer, and there is less danger of getting jammed and causing damage or injury.

-When drilling into metal, it is a good idea to oil the hole saw a few times to prevent premature wearing of the hole saw teeth.
-I read in a trade magazine of one electrician who puts an oil soaked cut-to-size piece of Felt inside of his hole saws whenever he drills into metal.
-As the hole saw heats up from drilling, the oil will trickle down onto the metal being drilled.
+When drilling into metal, it is a good idea to oil the hole saw a few times during the drilling process to prevent premature wearing of the hole saw teeth.
+I read in a trade magazine of one electrician who puts an oil-soaked cut-to-size piece of Felt inside his hole saws whenever he drills into metal.
+As the hole saw heats up from drilling, the oil will trickle down onto the drilled metal.

 At the bottom of this post is a list of old Greenlee hand knockout punch replacement part numbers that I scanned.

-Click Here to see the Electrician's Hole Saw Kits available on Amazon
+CLICK HERE to see Electrician's Hole Saw Kits on Amazon

-Two types of hole saw arbors are depicted in the above photo and they are not interchangeable.
-The three arbors on the top left can only be used with a hole saw that has the rectangular round shape.
-The others screw in to one of two standard size threads.
+The above photo depicts two types of hole saw arbors that are not interchangeable.
+The three arbors on the top left can only be used with a hole saw that has a rectangular, round shape.
+The others screw into one of two standard-size threads on hole saws with threads.